fizgog/AcornPad/README.md

 # AcornPad

-Windows character, tile and map editor for the Acorn Atom and BBC Micro
+Windows character, tile and map editor for the Acorn Atom and BBC Micro, based from screenshots of the Commodore 64 CharPad

 <img src="Images/AcornPad.png" alt="AcornPad"/>